 Step 4.
 Then measure out an amount of water equal to the alcohol.
 Pour that water into the pot of chaga, then stick a wooden chopstick into the pot to measure the water level.
 Use a knife and cut a notch on the chopstick to mark the exact water level.
 This is what you want the final water level to be after the decoction is done.
 Fill the pot with twice that amount of water.
 Bring to boil and let it simmer on low heat.

 Step 5.
 Keep checking the water level with the chopstick.
 When the water level is the same or less than the notch on the chopstick, take it off the heat and let it cool.
-If you are using fresh chaga, make the water level less than the notch to account for the extra water.
+If you began the process with freshly harvested chaga, make the water level less than the notch to account for the extra water.
 The next day, add more water and do another decoction.
 Repeat for a total of three decoctions.

 I bet this will make a good White Russian: 2 shots chaga, 1 shot Kahlua, fill with almond milk :-)